SurferCloud Blog SurferCloud Blog

 With these simple steps, you can quickly check your OS version on both Linux and Windows.
 Whether you're a beginner or a seasoned user, these methods ensure you have the information you need at your fingertips.

-Python is one of the most popular programming languages...
+Ubuntu, one of the most popular Linux distributions, is...